A True Story

-I love reading mottoes of learning institutions because of the immense wisdom they carry which I try to practice in my day-to-day living.
+I love reading mottoes of learning institutions, churches and nations because of the immense wisdom they carry.
+And I try to practice that wisdom in my day-to-day living.
 Let me share with you, my dear reader, the mottoes that have inspired me most and some reflections on how we can apply them in our lives.

-First is the motto of Starehe Boys' Centre: Natulenge Juu (Let Us Aim High) that is beautifully engraved on the school's crest which was one of the aspects of Starehe I admired most during my years in the school as I have pointed out in the caption of the crest photo above.
+First is the motto of Starehe Boys' Centre: Natulenge Juu (Let Us Aim High) that is beautifully engraved on the school's crest which is one of the things that inspired me most during my years in the school as I have pointed out in the caption of the crest photo above.
 I love the motto because it resonates with my ambitious nature that I have possessed for as long as I can remember.

-Second is the motto of Rose of Sharon Academy in Nairobi where I taught piano for a year in 2015: Nurturing Excellence in Spirit, Wisdom and Grace.
-It is borrowed from a verse in the Book of Luke.
+Second is the motto of Rose of Sharon Academy in Nairobi where I taught piano for a year in 2015.
+The academy's motto reads: Nurturing Excellence in Spirit, Wisdom and Grace.
+It is borrowed from a verse in the book of Luke in the Bible.
 A wonderful motto, isn't it?

 Third is the motto of Harvard College: Ve ri tas (Verity and Truth).
-I have tried to apply that motto in every area of my life which explains why I am always truthful in my words and deeds.
-So even though I was rejected at the college when I applied twice for undergraduate admission, I am glad to be living the Harvard motto.
+I have tried to apply that motto in every area of my life which explains why I am always truthful in what I say and write.
+So even though I was rejected at Harvard College in the two times I applied for undergraduate admission, I am glad to be living the Harvard motto.

 Sixth is the motto of the United States which is poetically well-stated in her national anthem as follows: